Our Guide to Legal Representation for Misdemeanors and Felonies in Burleson, TX

 • Punishable by prison sentences of more than one year, steep fines, and lifelong consequences

-• Can affect gun rights, voting rights, and employment opportunities
+• It can affect gun rights, voting rights, and employment opportunities

 Why Legal Counsel in Burleson Matters